“Four-star oasis of understated chic nestling amid the opulence of Prague's Old City”

 - No hotel grounds or balconies for enjoying the views

-- You'll have to dine out of an evening (the café only serves breakfasts, light lunches and teatime fare)
+- You'll have to dine out in the evenings (the café only serves breakfasts, light lunches and teatime fare)

 Best time to go